jslomkowski/aml/README.md

 # AML

-## This is WIP

-experimental package for machine learning automated pipelines that iterates through transformers and estimators to return performance report with errors
+Experimental package for machine learning automated pipelines that iterates through transformers and estimators to return performance report with errors

+## Usage and examples:
+see github wiki page or documentation in /aml/docs/build/html/index.html

 ## Install